parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

 # mv pbmc_10k_protein_v3_filtered_feature_bc_matrix.h5 pbmc_10k_rna_prot.h5
 ```

-    time: 627 µs
+    time: 57.9 ms

-#### The first step of the analysis workflow is to convert the file into Zarr format that is support by Scarf.
+The first step of the analysis workflow is to convert the file into Zarr format that is support by Scarf.
 So we read in the data using CrH5Reader (stands for cellranger H5 reader).
 The reader object allows quick investigation of the file before the format is converted.

+### 1) Format conversion

 ```python
 reader = scarf.CrH5Reader(f'pbmc_10k_rna_prot.h5', 'rna')
 ```

-    time: 129 ms
+    time: 116 ms

-#### We can quickly check the number of cells and features (genes as well ADT features in this case) present in the file
+We can quickly check the number of cells and features (genes as well ADT features in this case) present in the file

 ```python